InnuendoPi/Brautomat32/docs/en/Grundeinrichtung/ids.md

 ultimate period Pu:         1500
 ```

+## Setup time server

+Configuring a time server is mandatory for operation.
+The Network Time Protocol (NTP) regularly synchronises the time with a time server.
+Preconfigured time server is set to europe.pool.ntp.org.
+If a time server is available in the local network, it is highly reccommended to configure a local time server!
+If a local time server is configured, the Brautomat does not require Internet access.
+Per default fallback NTP time servers are set to pool.ntp.org and time.nist.gov.

+## NTP time zone

+Beside ntp time server a timezone is mandatroy, too.
+A list of all time zones: [time zone table](https://innuendopi.gitbook.io/brautomat32/parameter-overview/parameter-system#time-zone-table).

+Pre configured time zone: Europe Berlin

 ## Completing the basic configuration

 After saving the settings, the basic configuration is complete.
 Brewing can now begin with a temperature sensor and a mash-boil kettle.